-CD projects are designed to support the process of innovation and upgrading in Higher Education Institution teaching.
-They may be proposed in any academic discipline.
+CD projects are designed to support the process of innovation and upgrading in university teaching.
+They may be proposed in any academic discipline, including in the fields of creativity and culture.

 Priority will be given to projects which aim at developing or revising one or more of the following: